-How much notice do you need to schedule our service or move?
+How much notice do you need to schedule our move or service?

-We are generally booked out a week or two, although this varies by season, and we will go to great lengths to try and work something out for you if at all possible.
-The first step to scheduling service is to fill out our Service Request form, and we will contact you to set up an appointment within a few hours.
+We are typically booked out 1-2 weeks, though this varies by season, and we will work something out for last-minute jobs if at all possible.
+The first step to scheduling service is to fill out our Service Request form and we will contact you to set up an appointment within a few hours.

-We are moving long distance and have a moving company to handle our furniture and household items.
-Will they handle our pool table?
+We're moving long-distance and have hired a moving company to handle our furniture and household items.
+Will they move our pool table?

-We are moving long distance and are doing the move ourselves.
-Can EB help us with our pool table?
+We're moving long-distance and are doing the move ourselves.
+Can you help us with our pool table?

 If you want to move the pool table yourself, you should consider having us disassemble your table and consult with you on the moving process; however, we are happy to advise you whether you want us to disassemble the table or not.
 Pool table slate weighs about 600 pounds and can be very difficult to move and expensive to replace should any damage occur, so we always recommend having a professional handle your table.
 Please fill out our Service Request form and we will contact you to discuss.